Date: 12th September 2015

 Location: Nuneaton, Warwickshire

-My sixteenth stadium of 2015 was on Saturday 12th September at Liberty Way in Nuneaton, Warwickshire.
+My sixteenth new ground of 2015 was on Saturday 12th September at Liberty Way in Nuneaton, Warwickshire.
 The match was Nuneaton Town vs. Gainsborough Trinity in National League North.

 Liberty Way is in the midst of the Attleborough Fields industrial estate in the south-east corner of the town around 1.5 miles from Nuneaton railway station.
 The club moved to the venue in 2007 ending an 88 year stay at their Manor Park ground.